programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Knowledge and applied experience

-No familiarity with spaCy, our NLP method is needed.
+No familiarity with spaCy, our NLP method, is needed.
 A knowledge of basic Python functions is helpful, for example importing libraries and establishing functions, however we offer interpretable commenting throughout.
 Expertise on spaCy can also be gained through Kane’s (2023) and Goodale’s (2024) *Programming Historian* lessons on corpus linguistic annotation and interpretation. spaCy also includes an intuitive [installation and deployment walkthrough](https://spacy.io/usage).
 For a more theoretical introduction to the method, see Khan (2022).

 In using NLP on legalistic documents, some expertise in basic copyright and intellectual property is also useful, especially how to discern what is in and out of copyright, the importance of locating ownership over data and a general understanding of the [General Data Protection Regulation (GDPR)](https://gdpr-info.eu).
 [CopyrightUser](https://www.copyrightuser.org) and the [UK’s Intellectual Protection Office](https://www.gov.uk/government/organisations/intellectual-property-office) offer basic legal guidance.
 The Information Commissioner’s Office also has guidance on [AI’s impact on data protection](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/artificial-intelligence/guidance-on-ai-and-data-protection/).

-In using accessible, pre-built and open-source tools (spaCy), there is ample troubleshooting support, beyond this lesson.
+In using accessible, pre-built and open-source tools, there is ample troubleshooting support, beyond this lesson.
 This discussion GitHub offers an extensive overview of [common spaCy bugs and issues](https://github.com/explosion/spaCy/discussions/8226). spaCy’s walk-through also offers guidance for further NLP training and deployment, for instance using ‘parts-of-speech’ tagging or sentiment analysis.
 There is also support through Jupyter Notebook’s [Read the Docs](https://jupyter-notebook.readthedocs.io/en/stable/troubleshooting.html).

 ##### Difficulty

-The NLP processes underpinning this work are at the intermediate level, with the need for general data protection and IP knowledge.
+The NLP processes underpinning this work are at the intermediate level, also considering the need for general data protection and IP knowledge.

 ## Use Case: Locating Potential Red Flags

 This lesson aims to help those concerned with AI experimentation, such as Programming Historians, in evaluating AI tools based on their terms and conditions.
 As a secondary audience, we also hope to inform those with a remit to advise on AI compliance and institutional licence purchasing, especially within Higher Educational libraries.

 Through our own roles, we have noticed a capability and knowledge gap emerge, whereby scholars require greater confidence in understanding AI’s potential data protection risks.
 This gap is also mirrored in general research activities, with benchmark surveys organisations, such as [Primary Research Group](https://www.primaryresearch.com), coordinating user gathering activities on AI licensing in Higher Education.
-Subsequently, this lesson emerged from informal discussions between Fenlon and Nockels around resourcing automatic transcription tools within the University of Birmingham Libraries, especially a lack of guidance around server infrastructure, data sovereignty, and potential for copyright misuse.
-In engaging with this knowledge gap, this lesson forms an anticipatory approach to locating pitfalls in current AI licences, marketed to the University of Birmingham and Buffalo.
+Subsequently, this lesson emerged from informal discussions between Fenlon and Nockels around resourcing automatic transcription tools within the University of Birmingham Libraries, pointing to variable guidance around server infrastructure, data sovereignty, and potential for copyright misuse.
+In engaging with this knowledge gap, this lesson forms an anticipatory approach to locating pitfalls in current AI licences, marketed to the Universities of Birmingham and Buffalo.

-Of course, when advising on AI tool usage, an appropriate need should be considered first.
+Of course, when advising on AI tool usage, it is common IP practice to locate an appropriate need first.
 Both the University of Birmingham and Buffalo have manual AI licence checklists assessing such criteria.
 However, these rely on an expert know-how of warranties, legal liabilities, disputes, user and supplier obligations, associated costs and terms of AI service access.
-Without this expertise, university libraries can be left to negotiate terms and conditions without clear guidance.
+Without this expertise, university libraries can be left to negotiate terms and conditions without clear guidance, at a time of increasing AI marketing.
 This case emerges when approached by AI providers, many of which are better-resourced and more legally established than counterparts in Higher Education.

-Therefore, our lesson uses Natural Language Processing workflows to extract problematic terms and conditions.
-This provides a benchmark for reviewing guidance, with human-in-the-loop review, but also explicitly documents the limitations and affordances of one AI-based method (spaCy), following evaluative frameworks from the library and archive sector (Manchester, 2023).
+Therefore, our lesson provides a benchmark for reviewing guidance through NLP, alongside human-in-the-loop review.
+In turn, we also explicitly document the limitations and affordances of one AI-based NLP method (spaCy), following evaluative frameworks from the library and archive sector (Manchester, 2023).

 ### Dataset

 #### Characteristics and Suitability

 Our dataset of AI tool licenses began with informal discussions around what software was familiar in our own research and advice giving, as part of the ENABLAR’s cohort writing reflections.
-This led to discussions of Agentic AI systems, in particular [Microsoft CoPilot](https://copilot.microsoft.com) licensed to Birmingham, as well as Transkribus, used heavily in Nockels’ research.
-With Estrada’s involvement, our dataset also includes tool licences being actively considered by the University of Buffalo Library.
+This led to discussions of Agentic AI systems, in particular [Microsoft CoPilot](https://copilot.microsoft.com) licensed to Birmingham, as well as Transkribus, used heavily in Nockels’s research.
+With Estrada’s involvement, our dataset includes tool licences being actively considered by the University of Buffalo Library.
 This provides a rich comparative dataset across different legal jurisdictions, and offering a way to further evaluate the success of our NLP method.
 This dataset was also kept born-digital to avoid OCR processing, in the interests of *Programming Historian* users’ learning, and there already being lessons available such as Gribomont (2023).

 #### Pre-processing and Sampling

-Transkribus and Microsoft CoPilot acted as key starting points in our data construction, akin to purposive sampling as part of thematic literature reviews (Nockels et al., 2024).
+Transkribus and Microsoft CoPilot acted as key starting points in our data construction, akin to purposive sampling during thematic literature reviews (Nockels et al., 2024).
 From this, Estrada constructed a structured folder of licences, anonymising any sensitive information, and ensuring they complied with any institutional non-disclosure agreements.
 These were reviewed as a team, to ensure an equal balance between types of AI tool.

 Nockels, before trialling spaCy, ran simple import tests to ensure the quality of machine-readable text from these licences.
 Afterwhich, stopwords, punctuation and capitalisation were removed, included in our lesson walkthrough.
 This is common in NLP pre-processing to ensure irrelevant and noisy features in text are removed (NasuhcaN, 2025).
 For our case, this helps ensure that red flag ‘hits’ are meaningful and display certain (re)occurring patterns (issues) in licences.

 #### Citation

-<--!
-Zenodo Link -->
+Estrada, N., Nockels, J., Fenlon, A. (2026).
+[Popular Academic AI Tools Terms and Conditions](https://zenodo.org/records/19616877?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImE3MWExN2E5LTE0NjgtNGFiMi1hNWJjLTYyNTE0Y2MxYTJjNiIsImRhdGEiOnt9LCJyYW5kb20iOiI5ZjY5NWZlNGE3NDFlNzA5ZjNjN2EzNjMxMjYxYjJmMSJ9.HLiESWKo1CeA_MimFtUsW1tUxtreTsdjdEJo4xb5KO7FpYNfo1aev9T7GMH6xCwRuEpDU5l3fofI_98B6tjnsg)

 ## Background to Technical Method